dingxiong/dingxiong.github.io/_posts/2024-09-15-postgres-online-ddl.md

 trigger `table_rewrite` event as the code path is [here](https://github.com/postgres/postgres/blob/3f9b9621766796983c37e192f73c5f8751872c18/src/backend/commands/tablecmds.c#L5931).
 It is not the branch and triggers the `table_rewrite` event.

+To sum up, changing a colum from nullable to non-null needs table scan and can fail.
+We should avoid it.

 ## Index